 During validation Telia checks the DNS for the existence of a CAA record.
-If a CAA record exists that does not list Telia as an authorized CA, Telia verifies that the applicant has authorized issuance, despite the CAA record.
+If a CAA record exists that has issue, issuewild or iodef property tags and does not list Telia as an authorized CA, Telia won't issue the certificate.